-OR, purchase a daily admission for \$25 at the gate (July 20-July 25) during the fair.
+OR, purchase a daily admission for \$30 at the gate (July 14-19) during the fair.
 Each daily admission admits one car and all occupants on the date purchased.

-Weekly admission pass can be purchased ahead by mail.
-NOTE: This must be IN our office by July 1, 2020

-Send \$50 (make checks payable to SCC Ag.
-Society) and SASE (self- addressed stamped envelope) Credit Cards accepted at Fair Office in Marysville only.
+Weekly admission pass can be purchased ahead by mail on online.
+Note: Request by mail must be in our office by July 1.
+Send \$60 (make checks payable to SCC Ag Society) and send self-addressed stamped envelope to S.C.C.A.S., P.O.
+Box 325, Marysville, MI 48040.
+Credit cards accepted at Fair Office in Marysville only.

+WEEKLY ADMISSION PASSES ARE NON-TRANSFERABLE FROM VEHICLE TO VEHICLE.
+REMOVAL FROM VEHICLE VOIDS ADMISSION.

+ADMISSIONS MAY BE PURCHASED ONLINE AT www.stclaircounty4hfair.org